kisiwu/novice-socket/README.md

 #### Build

-It will build the `socket.io` server from the settings and a `http` server.
+It will build the `socket.io` server from a `http` server.
+The settings (namespaces, etc ...) need to be set before the build.

 ```js
 const { NspBuilder, default: socketlib } = require('@novice1/socket');